oatlog/oatlog/doc/report/main.typ

       ```,
     ),
   ),
-  caption: [The implementation of a nested loop join and a hash join.],
+  caption: [The implementation of a nested loop join, and a hash join.],
 ) <fig_background_database_join_impl>

-== E-graphs as relational databases <conceptual_background_relational>
+== E-graphs as relational databases <section_background_relational>

 In @section_background_recursive_ematching we determined that we can improve upon recursive
 e-matching either if we can avoid rediscovering matches from earlier iterations, or if we can do